symfony/symfony-docs/cookbook/doctrine/migrations.rst

 ------------

 Doctrine migrations are maintained in the `DoctrineMigrationsBundle`_.
-If you don't have the library configured with Symfony2 yet, follow these steps to do so.
+Make sure you have the ``doctrine-migrations`` and ``DoctrineMigrationsBundle`` libraries configured in your project.
+Follow these steps to install the libraries in the Symfony Standard distribution.

 Add the following to ``bin/deps``.
-This will register the Migrations Bundle and the doctrine-migrations library as dependencies in your application
+This will register the Migrations Bundle and the doctrine-migrations library as dependencies in your application:

 .. code-block:: text